pks20iitk/Image-Classification-AI-Model/README.md

 # Instruction to run project in local
 1. clone the github repo main branch
 2. either create virtaul or conda enviroment
+3. Set up postgres with above mentioned credentials
-3. use python = 3.8
+4. use python = 3.8
-4. pip install -r requirements.txt
+5. pip install -r requirements.txt
-5. run main.py-- python main.py
+6. run main.py-- python main.py
-6. run app.py--- python app.py
+7. run app.py--- python app.py

 As I uploade data for trainning in google drive and also provide some data for testing in local